Learning how to make money online has changed my life.

 Now how do you get them to part with their cash?

 The difference between marketing and sales is simple: marketing is the delicious bait and sales is the hook buried within.

 The job of a salesman is to get people to buy.
 They’re the soldiers in the trenches doing battle with the customer’s fears and objections.

 You most likely won’t have a team of salesmen at your disposal, at least when starting out.
 Instead, you’ll be an army of one.

-The way I see things, there are two general methods to online sales:
+The way I see things, there are two general methods for online sales:

 You can be a walking billboard demonstrating the results of your product or service

 You can explain the benefits of your product or service through great copywriting

 Ideally, you are able to show how a product or service changed your life *and* you write some incredible copy for it.